 "Wouldn't he have had a nostril open, or his mouth, if I hadn't cut the thing a second time?"
 "Until they worked their way into his lungs.
 We're lucky, actually, to have been able to get to him so quickly.
 Otherwise you would have had to slice the body open to get them out."
 A wisp of smoke called to mind the burning cedar.
-"If it was heat they wanted . . . "

-"They prefer life's heat, though they can sometimes be distracted by a fire of living vegetable matter.
-It's something more than heat, I think, really.
-Perhaps some radiant energy characteristic of growing cells."
-Jonas stuffed the third creature into the vasculum and snapped it shut.
-"We called them notules, because they usually came after dark, when they could not be seen, and the first warning we had was a breath of warmth; but I have no idea what the natives call them."
+"If it was heat they wanted . . ."
+"They prefer life's heat, though they can sometimes be distracted by a fire of we had was a breath of warmth; but I have no idea what the natives call them."
 "Where is this island?"
 He looked at me curiously.

 "Is it far from the coast?
 I've always wanted to see Uroboros, though I suppose it is dangerous."
 "Very far," Jonas said in a flat voice.
 "Very far indeed.
 Wait a moment."
 I waited, watching, as he strode to the riverbank.
-He threw the vasculum hard-it had almost reached midstream when it dropped into the water.
+He threw the vasculum hard - it had almost reached midstream when it dropped into the water.
 When he returned I asked, "Couldn't we have used those things ourselves?
 It doesn't seem likely that whoever sent them is going to give up now, and we might have need of them."
 "They would not obey us, and the world is better without them anyway, as the butcher's wife told him when she cut away his manhood.
 Now we'd best be going.
-There's somebody coming down the road."

-I looked where Jonas had pointed, and saw two figures on foot.
-He had caught his destrier by the halter as it drank and was ready to climb into the saddle.

-"Wait," I said.
-"Or go on a chain or two and wait for me there."
-I was thinking of the man-ape's bleeding stump, and I seemed to see the dim votive lights of the cathedral hanging, crimson and magenta, among the trees.
-I reached into my boot, far down where I had pushed it for safety, and drew out the Claw.
+There's somebody coming down the road." reached into my boot, far down where I had pushed it for safety, and drew out the Claw.
 It was the first time I had seen it by full daylight.
 It caught the sun and flashed like a New Sun itself, not blue only but with every color from violet to cyan.
-I laid it on the uhlan's forehead, and for an instant tried to will him alive.
+I laid it on the uhian's forehead, and for an instant tried to will him alive.
 "Come on," Jonas called.
 "What are you doing?"
 I did not know how to answer him.

 "He's not quite dead," Jonas called.
 "Get off the road before he finds his lance!"
 He lashed his mount.
 Faintly, a voice I seemed to recognize called, "Master!"
 I turned my head to look down the grass-grown highway.

 "Master!"
 One of the travelers waved an arm, and both began to run.
 "It's Hethor," I said; but Jonas had gone.
 I looked back at the uhlan.
 Both his eyes were open now, and his chest rose and fell.
-When I took the Claw from his forehead and thrust it back into my boot-top, he sat up.
-I shouted to Hethor and his companion to leave the road, but they did not appear to understand.
+When I took the Claw from his forehead and thrust it back into my boot top, he sat up.
+I shouted to Hethor and even his own, which stood patiently awaiting its rider.
+"What is this place?"
+"Only a stretch of the old road beside Gyoll."
+He shook his head and pressed it with his hands.